VirtualBrainLab/vbl-docs/source/pinpoint/installation_and_use.md

 # Installation and Use

-Pinpoint is a tool for planning electrophysiology recordings and other *in vivo* insertions, as well as tracking the position of probes in real-time instead the brain.
+Pinpoint is a tool for planning electrophysiology recordings and other *in vivo* insertions, as well as tracking the position of probes in real-time inside the brain.

 <image src="../_static/images/center.png" alt="overview image" position="left" style="width:100%">